How to Build a Website From HTML: Step-by-Step Checklist

 Action to take:

-Add responsive CSS rules and basic accessibility features: alt attributes, semantic tags, and keyboard focus styles.
+Add responsive CSS rules (media queries) and basic accessibility features: alt attributes, semantic tags, and keyboard focus styles.

 Why you are doing it: